miketak/restaurantpro/README.md

-# ksmanPro
+# Restaurant Management Pro
-SCMAN for system management.
+ERP Solutions for Restaurants in Developing Countries